top of page

 The Female Artist

-Self portrait living overseas connecting home through modern mahi on another's indigenous land.
+Self portrait living overseas and connecting home through te mahi.
+Art is a spiritual conversation of cultures when living on another's indigenous land.

 1998 Size 9Ocm x 75cm Acrylics on Canvas

 A Breastplate The mana of wahine to procreate in Maori culture has many tapu perspectives concerning the monthly cycle and birth itself.
-The afterbirth sack was taken and buried under a tree as a sacred vessel connecting the child to the land.
+The afterbirth sack was taken and buried under a tree as a sacred vessel connecting the child through her mother's womb to papakainga land.

 2019 Size 75cm x 6Ocm Acrylics on Canvas